Garvitkul/AirPulse-DockerizedApp/README.md

 Now, your docker image is ready and you can create container from this image using this below command - <br />
 sudo docker run -i -t --name airpulse_garvit -p 5000:5000 garvitkulshrestha/airpulse_garvit_mylocalimage

+# Run the Application

+When your container is ready, you can go into your container. <br />
+Now, you need to follow the below commands <br />
+cd AirPulse
+Python3 app.py

+Now, your application is running on port 5000.
+If your Host Machine has a public IP then you can browse your page at PublicIP:5000 otherwise you can browse it on localhost:5000 as well.